AI-nstein/hoppity/README.md

 [Hoppity](https://openreview.net/pdf?id=SJeqs6EFvB) is a learning based approach to detect and fix bugs in Javascript programs.

 Hoppity is trained on a dataset of (buggy, fixed) pairs from Github commits.
 Refer to our [gh-crawler](https://github.com/AI-nstein/gh-crawler) repo for scripts to download and generate a dataset.
-Alternatively, we provide a cooked dataset of pairs with a single AST difference here: https://drive.google.com/file/d/1kEJBCH1weMioTcnmG6fmqz6VP-9KjH7x/view?usp=sharing
+Alternatively, we provide a cooked dataset of pairs with a single AST difference here: https://drive.google.com/file/d/1kEJBCH1weMioTcnmG6fmqz6VP-9KjH7x/view?usp=sharing and the ZeroOneDiff cooked dataset: https://drive.google.com/file/d/1AHxXQhS2UVKOxNUfuetrM-uVKHjpjSOs/view?usp=sharing

 We also provide trained models for each of the following datasets: <br />
 [One Diff Model](https://drive.google.com/file/d/1uULZtgvGz-k_ILMlZW2jPk6QdrQ2q1VN/view?usp=sharing) <br />